jjayjack/CSS-animations/README.md

 ### **Animations on Hover & Click**

 To start with adding animations a new item is created that will hold the behavior.
 This is the `@keyframes`.
 Once called upon, a custom name is chosen and _time_ components are declared with behaviors (0% and 100%). **Note: for browser performance: it's best to only ever animate _two_ different properties**

 ---

+### **Responsive Design Principles**

+1. Fluid Layouts

+    - To allow webpage to adapt to the current viewport width (or even height)

+    - Use `%` (or `vh` / `vw`) unit instead of `px` for elements that should _adapt_ to viewport (usually layout)

+    - Use `max-width` instead of width

+    - 3 Major ways to layout web pages:

+        1. Float Layouts

+            The _old way of building layout_ of all sizes, using the float CSS property

+            Still used, but getting outdated.

+            **The focus of this project is on using modern CSS properties and techniques**: clips, transforms, animations, background video, etc. NOT on layout.
+Even though flexbox and CSS Grid are more modern, _every web developer should still know how float layouts work_.

+        2. Flexbox

+            Modern way of laying out elements in a _1-dimensional row_ without using floats.

+            Perfect for **component layouts**

+        3. CSS Grid

+            For laying out element in a fully-fledged _2-dimensional grid_.

+            Perfect for **page layouts and complex components**

+2. Responsive Units

+    - Use `rem` unit instead of `px` for most lengths

+    - To make it easy to scale the entire layout down (or up) automatically

+3. Flexible Images

+    - By default, images don't scale automatically as we change the viewport, so we need to fix that

+    - Always use `%` for image dimensions, together with the `max-width` property

+4. Media Queries

+    - To change CSS styles on certain viewport widths (**breakpoints**)

+---